5 min read

 Keep dog boredom at bay with these paw-some ideas:

 Boredom is no joke for our furry friends!
 Everything your dog does is a form of communication, even the sometimes mischievous or overly excited behavior.
-If you notice these signs of boredom in your own dog, it might be time to pursue some new forms of mental and/or physical stimulation to make them feel like a top dog again.
+If you notice these signs of boredom in your dog, it might be time to pursue some new forms of mental and/or physical stimulation to make them feel like a top dog again.